sodalabsio/soda_replicator/README.md

 # Monash SoDa Replication Template Repository

 This repository provides a **template for reproducible, collaborative applied-economics projects**.
-It containse a basic directory layout (`code/`, `paper/`, _external_ `data/`), starter scripts, virtual-environment stubs, and a replication checklist that feeds an automated AI code-review workflow.
-Clone or fork it at the outset of every study to lock in best-practice version control, seamless hand-offs between co-authors and supervisors, and effortless generation of journal-ready replication packages.
+It contains a basic directory structure(`code/`, `paper/`, _external_ `data/`), starter scripts, virtual-environment stubs, and a replication checklist that feeds an automated AI code-review workflow.
+Clone or fork it at the outset of every study to lock in best-practice version control, hand-offs between co-authors and supervisors, and generation of replication packages.

 ---